Below is a summary of the advantages and disadvantages of VoIP phone systems. If you’d like to jump right to the summary table, click here.

-To work without any glitches, VoIP needs a fast and reliable connection of 0.1 Mbps per device.
 The bandwidth your business needs will depend on the number of concurrent calls you plan on making.
 The best way to determine this is to run a bandwidth test on your current network.

 Related: Take the Nextiva VoIP Speed Test

 Aside from speed, there are other connection issues any internet-based technology can face: latency and jitter.